Ethereum CFD allows you to leverage profits based on the Ethereum price. You don’t think that’s possible? Then read on and find out how it works.

 CFD stands for Contract of Difference, i. e. an agreement between two parties on the performance of an asset.
 This means that a contract is concluded between two parties, a CFD provider and a CFD customer.
 It stipulates what happens if the market value of a certain asset either increases or decreases.
 The asset is often referred to as an underlying or basis asset.
 For example, shares or commodities such as gold or oil can be used as underlying.
 More and more often, cryptocurrencies such as Ethereum and Bitcoins are being offered as underlying assets.

-Assuming that you want to use CFDs to bet on an increase in the price of Ethereum.
-You would select those CFDs that have Ethereum as their underlying (other words: tied to the Ethereum price).
+Assuming that you want to use CFDs to profit from an increase in the price of Ethereum: You would select those CFDs that have Ethereum as their underlying (other words: tied to the Ethereum price).
 If Ethereum’s share price actually rises from the set point in time, then – to put it simply – the Ethereum CFD customer receives the value by which Ethereum has risen since the purchase of the CFD and additionally receives a substantial markup, the so-called lever on top.

 Profit vs. loss